wisefood/foodscholar/README.md

 # foodscholar-demo

-Demo for question asnwering on FoodScholar.
+Demo for question answering on FoodScholar.